-Harry eyed him carefully, then said, "You might want to talk with Loki at some point, if business is what you're interested in."
+Harry eyed him carefully, then said, "You might want to talk with my uncle at some point, if business is what you're interested in."

 "Who are you and what have you done with Draco Malfoy?"
-Harry asked in puzzlement.
+Harry asked in outright bafflement.

 Call it a joke on my part, young Malfoy, the morally ambiguous angel on his shoulder said.
 Come, we have much work to do.